 Stare Miasto – Old Town

 If you would like to go out for breakfast you should go to Charlotte, in the old town, where they serve breakfast all day.
 You can find this bakery meets wine bar in the North-Western part of Old Town, near the main square.
 They’ve got breakfast baskets where you’ll get a big jar of jelly, a variety of cold and warm sandwiches and Croque Monsieurs (French grilled cheese sandwiches).
-You can also get a croissant or a pastry on the go.
+You can also get a croissant, Polish sandwich or a pastry on the go.

 Krakow has a spacious market square in the middle of Old Town.
 Here you’ll find Basilica Maria and a nice underground museum beneath Cloth Hall (the old cloth market that is still used with stalls selling their goods.
 The square is surrounded by restaurants and bars but, as always on main squares, the prices tend to be higher without the quality necessarily increasing.
 Although we had a good chicken burger at the Bonerowska Restaurant.